Running Off-Road: These 5 Trail Running Tips Will Get You Started

 Since trail running usually involves a lot of uneven surfaces, your legs will get stronger than running on the road.
 Your body has to burn more energy to deal with the constant changes in conditions and surfaces.
 Take it easy on your first trail runs and keep it slow, so you aren’t gasping for breath right away.
 Over time you can start playing with different speeds on a variety of terrain (like fartlek).

-5. Choose the right shoes
+5. Choose the right trail running shoes

 The running shoes you wear for the road are fine for flat surfaces.
 But as soon as you start running steeper trails, you should think about getting shoes with good grip.

-Don’t tie your shoes too tight, but snug enough so that you don’t slide around in them.
+Don’t tie your shoes too tight but snug enough so that you don’t slide around in them.
 Tuck the big loops of your laces into the lacing, so they don’t catch on branches.

-There is variety of trail running gear available to make your experience more enjoyable.
+There is a variety of trail running gear available to make your experience more enjoyable.
 You can store drinks or energy bars in special running packs, in case you are out for a longer run.